Mindgard/cli/README.md

 ### Image Classifiers

-Image models require a few more parameters than LLMs so we recommend using the configuration file:
+Image models require a few more parameters than LLMs so we recommend using a configuration file:

 ```
 target = "my-custom-model"